-- You fret endlessly about things that you cannot prevent, avoid, or influence.
+- He frets endlessly about things he cannot prevent, avoid, or influence.

-- You obsess about being late, even when you know that everyone else will be late, too.
+- He obsesses about being late, even when he knows that everyone else will be late, too.

-- You worry about whether you worry too much or enough.
+- He worries about whether he worries too much or enough.

-- When you aren't worrying enough, you downshift to a lower fear.
+- When he isn't worrying enough, he downshifts to a lower fear.

-- Even when things are going well, you worry: "Something bad is coming, I just know it."
+- Even when things are going well, he worries: "Something bad is coming, I just know it."